-Admission Requirements: Majors
+Admission Requirements: Degree-Completion Majors

-- Meet the requirements for admission to a Degree-Completion Major or Certificate Program. - Develop an individual educational plan (IEP) in consultation with your admissions advisor.
+- Meet the requirements for admission to a Degree-Completion Major or Certificate Program. - Develop an academic plan in consultation with your admissions advisor to determine how outstanding course requirements or needed credits, if any, will be fulfilled.
 Requirement is waived if official transcripts document completion of all prerequisite and general education courses and the full number of credits required outside of the chosen major, or if applying for a certificate program.